-We would’ve loved to have spent more time in the Dolomites during our trip.
+We would’ve loved to have spent more than 4 Days in the Dolomites during our trip.
 There are so many spots we did not have a chance to visit, so we are listing some top places we want to explore next time below!

 - Visit other towns!
 We drove through Alleghe and it looked awesome.
 Some others to check out are Bolzano-Bozen, Chiusa-Klausen, and Brixen.

 - Go see and photograph the church in St. Magdalena.

 - Check out Alpi di Siusi/Seiser Alm: This area is across from Ortisei and we wanted to visit so, so badly, but the road is closed to private traffic daily from 9 am to 5 pm, making it a bit more difficult to get there in the short time we had.
 To visit, you can park at Compaccio and take a cable car or bus the rest of the way.

 - Hike at Cinque Torri

 - See the falls at Cascate di Fanes